-Nothing in the Governmental Dispute Prevention and Resolution Act [12-8A-1 NMSA 1978] and rules, agreements and procedures developed pursuant to that act:
+Nothing in the Governmental Dispute Resolution Act [12-8A-1 NMSA 1978] and agreements and procedures developed pursuant to that act:

-- A. limits other dispute prevention or resolution procedures available to an agency; - B. denies a person a right granted under federal or other state law, including a right to an administrative or judicial hearing; - C. waives immunity from suit or affects a waiver of immunity from suit contained in any other law; - D. waives immunity granted under the eleventh amendment to the constitution of the United States; - E. authorizes or prohibits binding arbitration as a method of alternative dispute resolution when mutually agreed to in writing by the interested parties; - F. authorizes or requires an agency to take any action that is inconsistent or contrary to any law or rule; - G. authorizes or requires any meeting, otherwise required to be open to the public, to be closed; - H. authorizes or requires any record, otherwise open to public inspection, to be sealed; or - I. shall be interpreted to create an additional layer of administrative process or to discourage or impede the use of alternative dispute resolution.
+A. limits other dispute resolution procedures available to an agency;

+B. denies a person a right granted under federal or other state law, including a right to an administrative or judicial hearing;

+C. waives immunity from suit or affects a waiver of immunity from suit contained in any other law;

+D. waives immunity granted under the eleventh amendment to the constitution of the United States;

+E. authorizes binding arbitration as a method of alternative dispute resolution;

+F. authorizes or requires an agency to take any action that is inconsistent or contrary to any law or rule;

+G. authorizes or requires any meeting, otherwise required to be open to the public, to be closed; or

+H. authorizes or requires any record, otherwise open to public inspection, to be sealed.